When you own a retail business, customers come into your store, buy what they need and go about their day. What could go wrong?

 - Inspect your property regularly, including the electrical system and keep up with required maintenance.

-- Winterize the building so pipes don't freeze during colder months.
+- During the colder months, winterize the building so pipes don’t freeze.

 - Be prepared.
 If a hurricane, tornado, hail, flooding or other severe weather event is expected in your area, take precautions to minimize the damage.